matteoicardi/LifeInChrist/Confirmation/2024Calendar.md

-Go to the [previous page](./ResourcesforConfirmation.md) for the full list and links of resources and the booklet.
+Go to the [Resources page](./ResourcesforConfirmation.md) for the full list and links of resources and the booklet.

 **Reminder**: Choose a Saint, a Confirmation name, and a sponsor.
-A list of suggested saints is available in the booklet or in the [previous page](./ResourcesforConfirmation.md).
+A list of suggested saints is available in the booklet or in the [Resources page](./ResourcesforConfirmation.md).

 | Date                  | Time        | Session                                 | Homework after the session                                                                                                                                          |
 |-----------------------|-------------|------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------|